HuanLab/HDPairFinder/README.md

 `HDPairFinder` is an open-source cheminformatic software platform developed for MS-based water research.
 In particular, it extracts hydrogen and deuterium-labeled amino-containing compounds in LC-MS untargeted analysis of source water.

-## Quick start
+## Part 1: Quick start
 ### Installation
-'HDPairFinder' can be freely downloaded on this [GitHub release page](https://github.com/HuanLab/HDPairFinder/releases/tag/v1.0)
+The source code of 'HDPairFinder' can be freely downloaded on this [GitHub release page](https://github.com/HuanLab/HDPairFinder/releases/tag/v1.0)
+'''
+To run `HDPairFinder`, R version 4.2.0 or above is required and we recommend using RStudio.
+'''
 ### Task
-- Part 1: Extraction of H/D-labeled chemical features
+- Extraction of H/D-labeled chemical features
 - Part 2: Alignment
 - Part 3: Evidence-based missing value imputation
 - Part 4: Putative compound annotation